XavierSpycy/Deep-Learning/Multilayer_Perceptron_from_Scratch/README.md

 ‘**main.ipynb**’: This Jupyter Notebook contains the same content as main.py, but additionally captures the output for interactive exploration and review.

-‘**pytorch.ipnb**’: To demonstrate the efficiency of our model, this Jupyter Notebook features a similar architecture to the multilayer perceptron implemented using PyTorch, following a similar training procedure.
+‘**pytorch.ipynb**’: To demonstrate the efficiency of our model, this Jupyter Notebook features a similar architecture to the multilayer perceptron implemented using PyTorch, following a similar training procedure.

+**extend.ipynb**: To demonstrate the flexibility of our model, this Jupyter Notebook showcases the ease with which users can tailor their own unique architectures, adjust hyperparameters, and select different optimizers.

 ‘**data**’: This directory contains the dataset used for our exemplary demonstration.